Table of contents

 A hybrid cloud combines a public cloud with a private cloud or an on-premise environment (i.e., on your physical server).
 A hybrid cloud allows you to store critical information or data under legal protection on your private solution while using ready-made public cloud services.

 It’s a type of infrastructure that consists of two or more public clouds, e.g., Google Cloud Platform and Microsoft Azure used simultaneously.

 IaaS, PaaS, SaaS – types of services in the cloud

 As said earlier, you can choose between three models in which cloud services are served.
-They differ in which layers are maintained by the provider, and which by the user.
-Due to this, the final cloud products also differ in the shape and scope of functionalities.
+They differ in which layers are maintained by the provider and by the user.
+Due to this, the final cloud products also vary in the shape and scope of functionalities.

-On-premise is your own data center.
+On-premise is your own data centre.
 It’s a model in which you (or your IT team) take care of the entire hardware.
-The on-premise solution gives you a lot of control over the physical devices or implemented services, but maintenance and development can consume a lot of time and money.
+The on-premise solution gives you much control over the physical devices or implemented services, but maintenance and development can consume a lot of time and money.

 Infrastructure as a Service – IaaS

 In the Infrastructure as a Service model, the service provider manages the low-level layers, e.g., takes care of the machine and network condition.
 For the user (SysOps Engineer, most often), IaaS is like an online infrastructure – with no need to build nor manage your server room.
 An example of a service in the IaaS model is Compute Engine – cloud VMs on the Google Cloud Platform.

 In the PaaS model, the user (usually a Developer or DevOps Engineer) gets access to an environment dedicated to creating and deploying applications.
 They don’t have to be familiar with system administration or infrastructure maintenance because the provider covers these areas.
 App Engine on Google Cloud Platform can be given as a Platform as a Service example.